ahmedraad/bunny-stream-ios/README.md

     </a>
 </p>

-## What is BunnyNet Stream SDK?
+## What is Bunny Stream?

-BunnyNet Stream SDK is a comprehensive Swift Package Manager (SPM) package designed to seamlessly integrate BunnyNet's powerful video streaming capabilities into your iOS applications.
-The SDK provides a robust set of tools for video management, playback, uploading, and camera-based video uploads, all through an intuitive Swift API.
+Bunny Stream is a comprehensive Swift Package Manager (SPM) package designed to seamlessly integrate Bunny's powerful video streaming capabilities into your iOS applications.
+The package provides a robust set of tools for video management, playback, uploading, and camera-based video uploads, all through an intuitive Swift API.

 ### Key Features

-- **Complete API Integration**: Full support for BunnyNet REST Stream API
+- **Complete API Integration**: Full support for Bunny REST Stream API
 - **Efficient Video Upload**: TUS protocol implementation for reliable, resumable uploads
-- **Advanced Video Player**: Custom-built player with full BunnyNet CDN integration
+- **Advanced Video Player**: Custom-built player with full Bunny CDN integration
 - **Camera Upload Support**: Built-in capabilities for recording and uploading videos directly from device camera
 - **Type-Safe API**: Fully typed Swift API for compile-time safety
 - **Background Processing**: Support for background uploads and downloads